martsklav/steam-account-generator/README.md

 just delete it if you want a new empty accounts.cg.json (perhaps your accounts got banned or whatever idk)

+# Massive thanks to:
+DedSec (https://github.com/Ashesh3/) - Ai captcha solver api and disposable email servers.
-# Yeah that's basically it.
-Contact me on @martsklava on telegram if you want any further assistance.
-Generate away.
+## Please contact me at @martsklava for any further assistance.

-# Please contact me there for issues or use the issue tracker with logs, issues help me make the generator more stable.